All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) S. Nicola; (right) older part of Palazzo Colonna

-The medieval church of S. Nicola which stands along the main street was shortened in 1616 to facilitate access to the palace;
+The medieval church of S. Nicola which stands along the main street was shortened in 1616 to facilitate the access to the palace;

 the façade was redesigned in the XIXth century.

-While the side of the palace towards the town was given a gentle appearance
+While the side of the palace towards the town was given a gentle appearance,

 (left) Courtyard of Palazzo Colonna with inscription celebrating Cardinal Girolamo Colonna also as "dux et princeps";